aliada-mx/rails_admin/README.md

 ## In this fork
 * Collapsing of parent sections in the sidebar navigation
 * addex @loop_index to the list index
+* Draw selection boxes around checkboxes in the index view
 * Added search_scope to list for custom scopes use it like so

 ```ruby